Bandar Mahkota Cheras: Amenities

-The main commercial centre in the middle of the township, called the Mahkota Walk, has many clinics, restaurants, internet cafe, convenience shops, and hardware shops.
+The main commercial centre in the middle of the township, called the Mahkota Walk, has many restaurants, convenience shops, clinics, and hardware shops.
 A shopping complex, BMC Mall is there.
-A nursing college, Masterskill University College of Healthcare (currently known as Asean Metropoliton University) previously had its Physiotherapy division at the heart of Mahkota Walk, but has since closed its doors.
 A Tamil vernacular primary school is also located in the township, namely Sekolah Jenis Kebangsaan Tamil (SJKT) Bandar Mahkota Cheras.
+There are several suraus in the area plus a Chinese temple and a Hindu temple.
 Several banks such as Hong Leong Bank, Public Bank and RHB Bank have opened branches there.
 There is also a small recreational park within the commercial centre and opened to the public.

 Accessibility

 Bandar Mahkota Cheras can be accessed from the Cheras–Kajang Expressway at 10th Mile Cheras (via Tun Hussein Onn exit).
 Other access points are from the Kajang Dispersal Link Expressway exit via Sungai Long as well as the East Klang Valley Expressway, which directly has an exit point at BMC itself.
 In the township itself, there are two main dual carriageway roads, Persiaran Mahkota Cheras 1 and 2 running through BMC.
 However, there is heavy traffic at the road exiting to the Cheras-Kajang Expressway, especially during peak hours.

 The township is also connected to MRT Kajang Line via feeder bus T415, which links Bandar Mahkota Cheras to Bandar Tun Hussein Onn MRT station and to Kuala Lumpur through RapidKL bus number 590 (Bandar Sungai Long - HAB Lebuh Pudu).